rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 First of all you need to configure both hosts.
 Download an image, install it and login via SSH.
 You need two partitions.
 One for the operating system and one that will be configured as _RAID1 over ethernet_.

-Download the image and sha file from Armbian https://www.armbian.com/bananapi-m64/ and check its integrity:
+Download the image and sha file from [Armbian](https://www.armbian.com/bananapi-64) and check its integrity:

-> !Tip: You can also download it via the command line but you have to rename it correctly to check integrity:
+> You can also download it via the command line but you have to rename it correctly to perform a valid integrity check:
 <br>
 `wget https://redirect.armbian.com/region/EU/bananapim64/Bullseye_current`
 <br>
 `wget https://redirect.armbian.com/region/EU/bananapim64/Bullseye_current.sha`

-    shasum -a 256 -c Armbian_*_bullseye_current_5.15.48.img.xz.sha
+    shasum -a 256 -c Armbian_22.05.4_Bananapim64_bullseye_current_5.15.48.img.xz.sha

 Flash the image to the sd card: